Cybersecurity: Why it's important for your business

 Why do SMEs need to invest in information security?

-Research from 2017 suggested half of UK SMEs planned to spend just £1,000 on cybersecurity over the coming 12 months2.
-Yet if a serious attack hit home it could cost them much more than that to recover: over £3,000 on average, rising to £16,100 for medium-sized firms, according to the government.
-If your business is hit by a cyber-attack you’ll need to pay for investigation and clean-up of the attack itself, then fork out for possible regulatory fines and legal costs.
+Research from 2019 suggested that small businesses spent an average of £3,490 on cyber security in the last financial year1.
+If a business is affected by a cyber security breach, it can cost them on average £4,180, and if they’re a large business the average cost can be much higher with an average of £22,7001.
+If your business is hit by a cyberattack you’ll need to pay for investigation and clean-up of the attack itself, then fork out for possible regulatory fines and legal costs.
 On top of this, you may suffer long-term lost business as customers go elsewhere.

 SMEs may think they fly under the radar of hackers, but the reality is much different.
 Cyber-criminals often prefer to target what they see as the “low-hanging fruit” — smaller companies that may not be well protected.